 Emotionally focused therapy is aimed at helping couples address relationship issues.
 The techniques used help individuals to better understand their emotions, as well as their partner’s.
 Additionally, these techniques can be used in other forms of therapy (such as family therapy) to help individuals address issues with other significant people in their life.

-Jennine Estes is a licensed marriage and family therapist and the owner of two group practices, Mission Valley and Oceanside.
+Jennine Estes is a licensed marriage and family therapist (LMFT) and the owner of two group practices, Mission Valley and Oceanside.
 Here are her thoughts on her favorite counseling techniques, which prove particularly effective in emotionally focused therapy:

 1) Lean in.